Who’s Who

 Rachel Parkes

 Rachel was a founder member of the internationally successful a cappella ensemble Voces8 with whom she performed and toured extensively.
-She was also an active member of the London choral scene for 10 years, performing at the highest level with groups such as TenebraeLondon Voices, Howard Goodall’s Enchanted Voices, and the Eric Whitacre Singers.
-She has performed a wide range of repertoire, from the classical tradition to Hollywood movie scores, contemporary opera, and classical-pop crossover.
+As an active member of the London choral scene for 10 years, she performed at the highest level with Tenebrae, London Voices and the Eric Whitacre Singers.
+Her repertoire ranges from the classical tradition to Hollywood movie scores, contemporary opera, and classical-pop crossover.
+Following five years working in the USA as a soloist, choral singer, vocal coach and singing teacher, Rachel moved to Nottingham in 2020.
+Since then, she has been committed to empowering people and communities to sing.

-Conductor – Vocals
+Conductor – Nottingham Strictly Strings

 Pip Flewitt